-Brendan Doherty joins us to round up the latest performances from Caribbean players in the United States…
+Brendan Doherty joins rounds up the latest performances from Caribbean players in the United States…

 This article will provide a recap of the most recent club performances of Caribbean players plying their trade in the United States.
 I will be covering players born in the Caribbean, born to Caribbean parents (who have declared for that national team), and the occasional American player who has lived in the Caribbean and decided to change national team allegiances.